Unitarity test of lepton mixing via energy dependence of neutrino oscillation: The Leptonic Mixing Matrix and Neutrino Oscillations

-which provides a measure for unitarity violation.
-The condition $\xi=0$ corresponds to the unitary of the PMNS matrix.

-We use the above formula and the $\xi$ parameter in the following way.
-The long-baseline experiments will measure the appearance probability such as $\nu_{\mu \to e}$ as a function of energy.
-We fit such histograms by Eq.~\eqref{eq:prob:coeff} with $C_{1-4}$ as parameters.
-The coefficients we obtain are guaranteed to satisfy the $\xi = 0$ condition if $V$ is a $3 \times 3$ unitary matrix, and thus the measurement of the $\xi$ parameter provides us with a test of unitarity in the similar sense as the CKM unitarity.
-On the other hand, in general models, the energy dependence of the oscillation probability is not guaranteed to be described by Eq.~\eqref{eq:prob:coeff}.
+which vanishes under the assumption that $U$ is unitary.
+In general models, the energy dependence of the oscillation probability is not guaranteed to be described by Eq.~\eqref{eq:prob:coeff}.
 The best fit values of $C_{1-4}$ would not correspond to the combination of the matrix elements in Eqs.~\eqref{eq:c1}-\eqref{eq:c4} in such cases.
-Therefore, the $\xi$ parameter evaluated by the best fit values can be non zero, for example, in the presence of the fourth generation of neutrinos.
-We demonstrate it in the following sections.
+Since the ralation $\xi=0$ holds as a consequence of the unitarity of the $3\times3$ PMNS matrix, the $\xi$ parameter evaluated by the best fit values can be non zero, for example, in the presence of the fourth generation of neutrinos.
+Thus, the measurement of the $\xi$ parameter provides us with a test of unitarity in the similar sense as the CKM unitarity.
+We demonstrate a unitarity test using the $\xi$ in the following sections.